Chloe Price: Appearances

-In Life Is Strange
+Life Is Strange

-In the fictional city of Arcadia Bay, Max Caulfield realizes that she has the ability to rewind time, and uses her powers to save a girl from being killed by her classmate Nathan Prescott at Blackwell Academy.
-Max later learns that the girl she saved was her childhood friend Chloe, and the two reunite and spend the day together, before going for a walk near a local lighthouse.
+In the fictional town of Arcadia Bay, Max Caulfield realizes that she has the ability to rewind time, and uses her powers to save a young woman from being killed by her classmate Nathan Prescott at Blackwell Academy.
+Max later learns that the woman she saved was her childhood friend Chloe, and the two reunite and spend the day together, before going for a walk near a local lighthouse.
 Max learns that Chloe's friend Rachel Amber has been missing for several months.
-Max reveals to Chloe her capacity to travel back in time, and that she has seen visions of a catastrophic tornado destroying the city.
+Max reveals to Chloe her capacity to travel back in time, and that she has seen visions of a catastrophic tornado destroying the town.

-The following day, the two meet at the diner where Chloe's mother Joyce works, and decide to experiment with Max's power at Chloe's secret scrapyard hideout.
+The following day, the two meet at the diner where Chloe's mother Joyce works and decide to experiment with Max's power at Chloe's secret scrapyard hideout.
 However, strain from using her powers causes Max to have a nosebleed and faint.
 Chloe catches her and waits for her to wake up at the junkyard.
-Upon waking up, Frank Bowers, drug dealer and friend of Rachel, shows up and starts trouble.
+Upon waking up, Frank Bowers, a drug dealer and friend of Rachel, shows up and starts trouble.
 Chloe takes Max back to Blackwell after Frank leaves.

-Max agrees to help Chloe find out what happened to Rachel.
-They break into the principal's office that night to investigate and enter the school's pool for a swim before evading Blackwell security and fleeing back to Chloe's place.
+Max agrees to help Chloe find out what happened to Rachel after the suicide attempt of fellow student Kate Marsh and theorizes that their situations are connected.
+They break into the principal's office that night to investigate and enter the school's pool for a swim before evading Blackwell's security and fleeing back to Chloe's place.
 The next morning, they sneak into Frank's motorhome and learn that Rachel was in a relationship with Frank and lied to Chloe about it, causing Chloe to storm off feeling betrayed.
 Max returns to her dormitory and examines a childhood photo of her and Chloe, but is suddenly transported to the day the picture was taken.
 Max prevents Chloe's father William from dying in a traffic collision, which inadvertently creates an alternative reality where William is alive but Chloe has been paralyzed from the neck down.

 Max uses the photo to undo her decision and return to the present day, restoring Chloe's health.
 Continuing their investigation, Max and Chloe obtain clues leading them to an abandoned barn owned by Nathan's wealthy and influential family.
 They discover a hidden bunker containing pictures of Rachel and Max's classmate Kate tied up and intoxicated, with Rachel being buried at Chloe's secret hideout.
 They hurry back to the scrapyard and find Rachel's grave, much to Chloe's despair.
 Max follows Chloe to a school party to confront Nathan, believing he will next target fellow student Victoria Chase.
 They receive a text from Nathan threatening to destroy the evidence, and they rush back to the scrapyard.